-The Checklist Tool in your PDF package is extremely helpful in
+The Checklist Tool in your PDF package is extremely helpful in identifying where you may be on the continuum at any particular moment.

 It's a handy check-in tool to refer back to often.

 (Above is just a snapshot of what it looks like)